Fairmount Park Racetrack

-Fairmont Park Casino and Racing is a horse racing track in Collinsville, Illinois, a part of the St. Louis metropolitan area.
+Fairmount Park Casino and Racing is a horse racing venue in Collinsville, Illinois, United States, a part of the St. Louis metropolitan area.
 The track hosts Thoroughbred flat racing.
 It is one of two horse racing venues currently active in Illinois, and the only one outside the Chicago, Illinois metro area.
 The track also featured Standardbred harness racing, but discontinued it in 1999.